ozaarm/aleadb/README.md

 # Getting Started

-AleaDB generates {n} random realistic values for a Users database with a given schema.
-The schema is also generated and avaible as a .sql file for import into database management system.
-Generated values are output as CSV, JSON, SQL files.
+AleaDB generates {n} random values for a Users table, a Product table, a Purchases and Orders table.
+Output is CSV, JSON, SQL for the Users tabble and currently .CSV only for other tables.

-SYNTAX: $python3 a__users.py {number_of_records} , default is 50 records.
+SYNTAX: $python3 a__users.py {number_of_records}

+CONFIG : Number of records, values are easily customizable

 # About AleaDB